ps4guide/Guide_PS4/docs/faq.md

 ---

 ### I am on the latest system version, is my device hackable?
-Yes, firmware version 3.74 is hackable at the moment.
+No.

-### Can I downgrade my Vita?
+### Can I downgrade my PS4?
-Yes, the tool Modoru can downgrade any system hacked with HENkaku or h-encore to any firmware equal or greater than the firmware the console came with out of the box.
+No.

-### Is it safe to update a Vita with CFW?
+### Is it safe to update?
-There is no need to update a PSVita with CFW.
-Stay on firmware version 3.60 or 3.65.
+You will lose the ability to hack the PS4 and no longer be able to use PKGs not installed from the Playstation Store.

 ### How risky is hacking my console?
 Bricks are *basically* impossible unless you ignore instructions and Sony doesn't ban consoles nor accounts unless you hack trophies or in-game.